Welcome to the Nation's Center of Excellence for Medical Chemical Defense Research and Training

 Discover and develop medical solutions for chemical, biochemical and other emerging non-kinetic acute battlefield injuries via medical research, clinical training and education and consultation.

-To enable the Warfghter and strengthen the defense of our Nation by rendering chemical and biochemical threats medically harmless.
+To enable the Warfighter and strengthen the defense of our Nation by rendering chemical and biochemical threats medically harmless.

 The U.S. Army Medical Research Institute of Chemical Defense is the nation’s leading science and technology laboratory in the area of medical chemical countermeasures research and development.
 With sophisticated laboratories located at Aberdeen Proving Ground, Maryland, the MRICD manages a diversified portfolio of medical chemical and biochemical threat agent research projects for the Department of Defense and other federal agencies.